The Daily Tar Heel

 North Carolina's defensive issues began during the first play from scrimmage.
 In the week prior, Brown and other UNC coaches vocalized their desire for a quick start against the Dukes.
 But JMU quarterback Alonza Barnett III thrashed those hopes with his 38-yard keeper on the game's first snap.

-By the end of the second quarter, the Tar Heel defenders exited the field in a 53-21 deficit and to a chorus of boos.
+By the end of the second quarter, the Tar Heel defenders exited the field in a 53-21 deficit to a chorus of boos.

-“I felt bad for our fans and our students that came,” Brown said.
-“For them to have to look at something like that.”
+“I felt bad for our fans and our students that came,” Brown said, “for them to have to look at something like that.”

 20240921_Kirkpatrick_james-madison-unc-football_24.jpg